-The Company declared dividends to holders of common shares for the three and nine months ended September 30, 2022, as follows:
+The Company declared dividends to holders of common shares for the three months ended March 31, 2023, as follows:

 \$000s except per share amounts Dividend Record Date Dividend Payment Date Per Common Share Total

-March Mar 31 Apr 15 \$0.016 4,078
+March Mar 31 Apr 14 \$0.020 5,103

-June Jun 30 Jul 15 \$0.016 4,099

-September Sept 30 Oct 14 \$0.016 4,092

-Total dividends declared \$0.048 12,269
+Total dividends declared \$0.020 5,103

-During the three and nine months ended September 30, 2022, the Company's Dividend Payout Ratio averaged 10% and 12%, respectively, as compared to 16% and 7% in the comparative periods of 2021.
+During the three months ended March 31, 2023, the Company's Dividend Payout Ratio averaged 10% as compared to 16% in the comparative period in 2022.
 For the quarter, the Dividend Payout Ratio is lower as a result of a higher Distributable Earnings value.
-For the nine month period, the comparative ratio is higher given that the dividend was not re-instated until the third quarter of 2021.
 Refer to "Non-GAAP Measures and Other Financial Measures" for further details on the calculation of Dividend Payout Ratio.